About Us

 Annual Reports

-Our annual reports allow us to share what we are doing and the difference our work has in the lives of the women who come to us for assistance.
+Our annual reports allow us to share what we are doing and the difference our work has in the lives of the women and gender diverse people who come to us for assistance.

 In addition, our financial reports demonstrate the most responsible way we use the money given to us to do our work.
 None of what we do, and hope to do, would be possible without the resources provided by people like you.
 Our work is far greater than what we can include in any report.